fredneedsausername/ServerPhone/README.md

   - Navigate through the folders and manage them
   - Manage the active connections
   - Benchmark and get the specs of the machine the server is running on
-  - Change or set up a new tls certificate of the server manually. **TODO: IMPLEMENT ON THE CONSOLE**
+  - Change or set up a new tls certificate of the server manually. **TODO: IMPLEMENT ON THE CONSOLE AAAAAAAAAAAAAAAAA**
 <br>
 The console can be able to be accessed remotely, you just have to be logged in as administrator.<br>
 The console can run in offline mode, but has to be specified at startup.
 In this mode you can manage files, users, and benchmark and get the specs of the machine the server is running on.